Linked Open Data

 Linked open data saves time and improves efficiency for both patron-facing and resource-management librarians.
 Catalogers can add metadata from publishers and other sources automatically, improving accuracy, reducing redundancy, and increasing data reliability.
 This makes connecting resources, generating special collections, collating unique materials, and increasing their exposure to patrons easier.
 More valuable information is brought directly to the patron without library staff having to make connections or filter results manually.

-Alma is already using linked data to some extent, with proven effectiveness.
+Alma is using linked open data, with proven effectiveness.
 The next stage is to promote and develop its use further, making it more pervasive and ingrained throughout the library management system and workflows and availability for patrons in discovery systems.

 All future capabilities described below are subject to change.